1. Health Hub

 Many of these foods can be eaten raw, while some (especially veggies) are delicious when charred on the grill.

-Excessive consumption of grilled red meat poses inherent health risks, compounded by adding toppings and condiments high in sugar, salt, and saturated fats.
-Cheese, mayonnaise, and butter are high in saturated fats, raising cholesterol and triglyceride levels.
-Additionally, salty seasonings and sides like potato chips can increase cholesterol levels.
+Traditional BBQ toppings and condiments are high in sugar, salt, and saturated fats.
+Cheese, mayonnaise, and butter are especially high in saturated fats, which raise cholesterol and triglyceride levels.

 When preparing food, monitor the salt you use in your dishes.
 If you are trying to keep cholesterol levels in check, look for reduced-sodium or salt-free versions of seasonings and rubs.